CPGRec+: A Balance-oriented Framework for Personalized Video Game Recommendations: Prompts for Generating Descriptions

 \section{Prompts for Generating Descriptions}

 This section provides two examples, which show how to generate descriptions for a game and a player, respectively.
 Specifically, Fig. \ref{fig: prompt template for generating game description} shows the process of generating a description for the game \textit{Ducati World Championship}, whose average rating on the scale 100 is 35.
 Both \textbf{Game Instruction} and \textbf{Game Prompt} are input to the LLMs, which accordingly outputs the \textbf{Game Description} for \textit{Ducati World Championship}.
 Fig. \ref{fig: prompt template for generating player description} shows how to generate a description for a player who has played three games whose ID=40, 79, and 456, respectively.
 Similarly, both \textbf{Player Instruction} and \textbf{Player Prompt} are input to the LLMs, which outputs \textbf{Player Description}.
 We believe that future work could further refine these prompts using advanced in-context learning strategies~\cite{wqwang1, wqwang2, wqwang3}.
+When generative components become a serving bottleneck, phase mapping and sparsity-aware truncation provide two relevant directions for reducing inference cost in multimodal generative models~\cite{zhao2026resilphase,zhao2026seeingendstepzero}.